daniel-stasiak/wpteam-workflow/README.md

 The following tasks are available:

-- `gulp watch` is watching all of SCSS and JS files and compiles them to minified version on every change
+- `$ gulp watch` is watching all of SCSS and JS files and compiles them to minified version on every change
-- `gulp images` is compressing all images files anc copying them to destination folder
+- `$ gulp images` is compressing all images files anc copying them to destination folder
-- `gulp serve` is creating virtual server for your project
+- `$ gulp serve` is creating virtual server for your project
-- `gulp` is a default task, which is compiling, uglifing and minifing all of files
+- `$ gulp` is a default task, which is compiling, uglifing and minifing all of files

 ## Bower compontents